single-vehicle accident

 Injured in a Single Vehicle Accident?
 You Might Be Entitled to Damages

 Across the United States, single-vehicle accidents are common.
 However, when people envision a typical car crash, they often think it involves two vehicles.
-As a result, one car accident where no one admits fault or no one else is involved is not usually perceived as a legal claim.
-After all, if the driver who caused harm, the defendant, and the driver who receives the injury, the plaintiff, are not both present during the accident, is it even a legal claim?
+As a result, one-car accidents where no one admits fault or no one else is involved are not usually perceived as qualified for a legal claim.
+After all, if the driver who caused harm, the defendant, and the driver who received the injury, the plaintiff, are not both present during the accident, is it even a legal claim?

 What Are the Odds of Having a Single Car Accident?